srikanth-narayanan/srikanth-narayanan.github.io/_posts/2018-02-05-Self-Driving-Car-Software.md

 ---
 layout: post
-title: Integeration Software for Self Driving Car
+title: Software for Self Driving Car
-subtitle: Software integeration using ROS and DNN
+subtitle: Software integration using ROS and DNN
 ---
 # System Integeration on Carla